jaredly/type-systems-js-dev/index.md

 ## Linters

 Note: you might be thinking "Linters?
 They don't have anything to do with types".
-But in fact they know about 2 types: any and "not declared"
+But in fact they know about 2 types: declared and "not declared"

 Umm maybe cut this section?